aalmiramolla/nfs-server-alpine/README.md

 # nfs-server-alpine

-A handy NFS Server image comprising Alpine Linux and NFS v4 only, over TCP on port 2049.
+A handy NFS Server image comprising Alpine Linux and NFS

+## Notes

+This fork do NFS v2 and v3 available

 ## Overview